 The curriculum for the online transitional Doctor of Physical Therapy is designed to fill the gap between previous physical therapy education curricula and the entry-level doctoral-level curriculum.
 The courses have been designed to be delivered online to allow the working clinician to participate.
 The program has 16 credits in six courses covering pharmacology, diagnostic imaging, health care policy, differential diagnosis, evidence based practice and clinical experience.

-The tDPT program is designed to offer at least two courses each semester.
+The program has been designed to offer one course per semester.
 Enrollment will be capped at 24 learners per course.
 By limiting enrollment to 24, course faculty can maintain personal and individualized contact with students and camaraderie between students can be promoted in a virtual classroom.
 The courses will be offered on a rotating basis so that students can enter the program at the beginning of any semester.